- Written by eOrthopod

 Patients often work with a physical therapist.
 After evaluating your condition, your therapist can assign positions and exercises to ease your symptoms.
 Your therapist can design an exercise program to improve flexibility in your low back and hamstrings and to strengthen your back and abdominal muscles.

 Surgery is used when the slip is severe and when symptoms are not relieved with nonsurgical treatments.
 Symptoms that cause an abnormal walking pattern, changes in bowel or bladder function, or steady worsening in nerve function require surgery.
 The main types of surgery for spondylolisthesis include

 When the vertebra slips forward, the nearby nerves that exit the spine can become pinched or irritated.
 In addition, the size of the spinal canal in the problem area shrinks, placing pressure on the nerves inside the canal.
 To fix this, the lamina of the bony ring is removed to ease pressure on the nerves.
 The procedure to remove the lamina and release pressure on the nerves is called .
 When the operation is done for spondylolisthesis, it is normally combined with a fusion of the involved vertebrae (see below).

 Related Document: A Patient's Guide to Lumbar Laminectomy

 Posterior Fusion with Instrumentation

-and screws (instrumentation) to prevent the two vertebrae from moving.
+In this procedure, the surgeon lays small grafts of bone over the back of the problem vertebrae.
+Most surgeons also apply metal plates and screws (instrumentation) to prevent the two vertebrae from moving.
 This protects the graft so it can heal better and faster.